- GDP (PPP):

 - FDI Inflow:

-Colonized by the Portuguese in the 15th century, Cabo Verde has few natural resources but managed to become a trading center and is now a stable, multiparty parliamentary democracy.
-Jorge Carlos Fonseca of the Movement for Democracy was elected to a second five-year term as president in 2016.
+Colonized by the Portuguese in the 15th century, Cabo Verde has few natural resources but has managed to become a trading center and is now a stable, multiparty parliamentary democracy.
+President Jorge Carlos Fonseca of the Movement for Democracy was elected to a second five-year term in 2016.
 The economy relies on services, which account for about 75 percent of GDP.
 Tourism and emigrants’ remittances are also important.
 Foreign aid finances the country’s traditionally high trade deficit.
 The government wants to generate all energy through renewables by 2020.
-China invests heavily in Cabo Verde, which has announced its willingness to participate in China’s “One Belt, One Road” initiative.
+China invests heavily in Cabo Verde as part of its “One Belt, One Road” initiative.